Youth coaching is designed to encourage personal development in young people while providing guidance for their future.

 Young people who visit a youth coach can benefit in the following ways:

-- They get the opportunity to talk about difficult subjects, such as bullying, relationships and sex.
+- They get the opportunity to talk about difficult subjects, such as bullying and relationships.

 - They are encouraged to see the world from a fresh perspective.